 Rejection reasons are never communicated to the candidate.

-The Interview tab of the candidate profile is where you can schedule interviews, see upcoming and past interviews, and track when interviewers and candidates accept or decline the invitations.
+The Interview tab of the candidate's application profile is where you can schedule interviews, see upcoming and past interviews, and track when interviewers and candidates accept or decline the invitations.

 The Interview scheduler makes it easy to:

 - compare interviewers' Google and Microsoft calendars,

 - and send invites to the candidate and interviewers.